henryle-n/Global-Satellite-Launches/README.md

 * Node.js and Chart.js are great tools beside Plotly.js for creating interactive charts.
 * Saving Node modules on app folder would eliminate problem if CDN goes offline, but would consume quite a bit of storage.
 * Learned new JS libraries/ modules, such as jQuery, Node.js, and Chart.js.
+* There are multiple ways to deploy packages to Amazon AWS.
+    * Connect & deploy to EC2 directly thru a SSH connection (AWS CLI).
+EC2 is just another PC - remotely, same as someone's computer (of course in Linux instead of Windows).
+    * Via "Orchestration Services" provided by Amazon such as EB, ECS, Fargate (for large scale applications).
+This project was deployed by utilizing EB.

 #### O.J.Ndebbio
 * CSS & Bootsrap provide custom formats & decorations.